FHOOEAIST/geofiles/README.md

 ### Importing files

-The present project supports multiple reader implementations for importing (geo-referenced) geometry files (`.obj`, `.geoobj`,  `.ply`, `.geoply`, `.off`, `.geooff`, `.stl`, `.geostl`).
+The present project supports multiple reader implementations for importing (geo-referenced) geometry files (`.obj`, `.geoobj`,  `.ply`, `.geoply`, `.off`, `.geooff`, `.stl`, `.geostl`, `CityJSON`, `GeoJSON`, `KML`, `GML`).
 Using one of these readers is the entrypoint to the framework and allows to create an in-memory geometry model using the `GeoObjectFile` class.
 Note that only a subset of the features of the named files are currently supported.
-So reading files with non-supported features may result in a loss of information (e.g. smoothing groups in `.obj`, or exact property definitions of `.ply`)
+So reading files with non-supported features may result in a loss of information (e.g. smoothing groups in `.obj`, exact property definitions of `.ply` or classes of CityObjects in `CityJSON`, etc.)

 ```python
 reader = GeoObjReader()